 The rules are made by the Minister of Transport under the Civil Aviation Act.
 The medical standards are prescribed in Civil Aviation Rules (CAR) Part 67.

-General Directions (GDs) are issued by the Director under section 27G of the Act.
+General Directions (GDs) are issued by the Director under Schedule 2, clause 25 of the CA Act 2025.
 They are items of legislation and are mandatory.
 They provide directions to MEs in relation to the conduct of medical examinations, and other requirements.

 In that regard they address matters of a clinical nature, refer to Use of General Directions.